Cape York Peninsula

-The Cape York Peninsula is a peninsula located in Far North Queensland, Australia.
+The Cape York Peninsula is located in Far North Queensland, Australia.
 It is the largest wilderness in northern Australia.
 The land is mostly flat and about half of the area is used for grazing cattle.
 The relatively undisturbed eucalyptus-wooded savannahs, tropical rainforests and other types of habitat are now recognised and preserved for their global environmental significance.
 Although much of the peninsula remains pristine, with a diverse repertoire of endemic flora and fauna, some of its wildlife may be threatened by industry and overgrazing as well as introduced species and weeds.

 The northernmost point of the peninsula is Cape York.
 The land has been occupied by a number of Aboriginal Australian peoples for tens of thousands of years.
 In 1606, Dutch sailor Willem Janszoon on board the Duyfken was the first European to land in Australia, reaching the Cape York Peninsula.

 History

 European exploration

 Commemorative stone for Edmund B. C. Kennedy, unveiled at Cardwell, 1948.
 In 1848, Kennedy, Assistant-Surveyor of New South Wales, led an expedition to explore Cape York Peninsula.